Sustainability

 - Howard et al. (2017) argues Oceans play crucial role in carbon capture.

 Forests are a crucial part of Earth’s carbon cycle and the main natural CO2 capture system; due to deforestation, Europe rapidly losing its forest carbon sink (Frédéric Simon, 2022).
-Around 27% of Earth’s land area is still covered by forests yet deforestation is widespread all around the world; highest rates of deforestation happened in the tropical rainforests of South America and Africa, mainly caused by agricultural cropland expansion (50% of all deforestation) and grazing land for farm animals to produce meat (38,5%), totaling close to 90% of global deforestation (Anon, 2022a).
+Around 27% of Earth’s land area is still covered by forests yet deforestation is widespread all around the world; highest rates of deforestation happened in the tropical rainforests of South America and Africa, mainly caused by agricultural cropland expansion (50% of all deforestation) and grazing land for farm animals to produce meat (38,5%), totaling close to 90% of global deforestation (FRA 2020 Remote Sensing Survey, 2022).
 The global forest cover change is visible on Google’s Earth Engine (Hansen et al., 2013).

-Around the world, there are many initiatives to increase forest cover, for example the 1 billion tree project (Greenfield & @pgreenfielduk, 2021; Anon, 2020; Bastin et al., 2019).
+Around the world, there are many initiatives to increase forest cover, for example the 1 billion tree project (Bastin et al., 2019; “Erratum for the Report,” 2020; Greenfield & @pgreenfielduk, 2021).
 However, it’s important to not planting trees (afforestation) is not the full solution, as afforestation is different from reforestation, which takes into account biodiversity.
 Also, while using remote-sensing and machine-learning to assess reforestation potential (see Klosterman et al., 2022), it doesn’t take into account local political realities.

 - Burning of biomass undermines carbon capture.